cselab/aphros/doc/sphinx/src/convdiff.rst

   + \mathbf{f}_c^s = 0.

 which requires solving a linear system at every iteration.

+In addition to the requirements of the base class, the constructor takes mappings describing the boundary conditions and the initial fields.

+.. includecode:: src/solver/convdiffvi.h
+  :func: ConvDiffVectImp
+  :comment:
+  :dedent: 2

-The system is solved by
+The linear system is solved by

 .. includecode:: src/solver/convdiffi.ipp
   :func: Solve